Best Business Debt Consolidation Loans in 2025

 • Fees: On a term loan, some lenders may charge an origination fee.
 In contrast, with a business line of credit, you may face a draw fee or monthly maintenance fee.
 Compare fees to make sure you’re getting the biggest bang for your buck.

-• Loan terms: Longer loan terms typically mean lower monthly payments, but you’ll likely pay more in total interest charges.
-Shorter loan terms, on the other hand, can help you save on interest, but your monthly payment will probably be higher.
-As a general rule, it makes sense to pick the shortest loan term where you can comfortably afford the monthly payment.
+• Loan terms: Longer loan terms typically mean lower monthly payments, but you’ll likely pay more in total interest charges over the life of the loan.
+Shorter loan terms can help you save on interest, but your monthly payment will probably be higher.
+As a general rule, choose the shortest loan term where you can comfortably afford the monthly payment.

-• Funding time: Some lenders offer quick business loans and can have the funds in your account as soon as the same business day.
-Others may take a few days after your application has been accepted to release the funds.
-Decide how soon you need the funds before making your decision.
+• Funding time: Some lenders offer quick business loans and can have the money in your account as soon as the same business day, while others may take a few days.
+Decide how soon you need the money before choosing a lender.

-• Collateral or personal guarantee: Some loans are secured by an asset, which can help you secure a better interest rate.
-But, it also puts the asset at risk of being repossessed if you default on the loan.
-Be sure to weigh whether that risk is worth it when comparing lenders.
+• Collateral or personal guarantee: Some loans are secured by an asset, which can help you get a better interest rate.
+But if you default on the loan, you risk losing your asset.
+Weigh whether that risk is worth it when comparing lenders.

 Pros and cons of business debt consolidation loans